Leak Detection

 Helping Protect Your Home From Water Damage & Costly Repairs

 For homeowners, even the smallest of leaks can end up causing big problems.
 While some leaks may be easily identified, others can be hidden behind the walls or floors of your property.
-That’s where professional leak detection services from Drucks Plumbing & Heating can help!
-Our experienced team can use advanced techniques and technology to pinpoint the location and source of the leak, while also handling the repair to prevent any possible water damage within your Neenah home.
+Our experienced team can use advanced techniques and technology to pinpoint the location and source of the leak, while also handling the repair to prevent any possible water damage within your home.

 What Are the Most Common Household Water Leaks?

 Every year, thousands of gallons of water are wasted due to household water leaks.
-That’s why it’s imperative you consult with a plumber to identify and repair any leaks within your home as soon as possible.
-But where do these plumbing leaks typically occur?
-Well, there are several different types of leaks that can develop within a home, but some of the most common locations are in faucets, toilets, pipes, showerheads, and water heaters.
+There are several different types of leaks that can develop within a home, but some of the most common locations are in faucets, toilets, pipes, showerheads, and water heaters.
 These leaks can add up over time, contributing to wasted water and higher utility bills.

 Common Causes of Water Leaks: